-NIITS is registered in Chandigarh, Punjab as an educational trust and operates under the leadership of Rev. Dr. Sukhwant S. Bhatia (Interim Principal), Rev. Dr. Ashish Chrispal (Former Regional Director, OCI), Rev. Ashok Singh (Founder & Executive Director SHECHEM), and Mr. Mathai Samuel (Managing Director, Basic4 Advertising Agency) and Mr. Anil Kumar (Minister, Baptist Church) as trustees.
+NIITS is registered in Chandigarh, Punjab as an educational trust and operates under the leadership of Rev. Dr. Sukhwant S. Bhatia (Interim Principal), Ms. Geeta Rai, Rev. Ashok Singh, Rev. Anil Kumar and Mr. Mathai Samuel (Managing Trustee) as trustees.
 NIITS also has a managing committee that looks after the day-to-day operation of the institution.

 The church in northwest India is adequately supplied with theologically trained & practically equipped leaders.